ursa1minor/GoogleBooksTest/README.md

 The main project is Bibliotech - a peer-to-peer booklending app: https://github.com/defective-pikachu

+My fork of the main project is here: https://github.com/ursa1minor/bibliotech

+The group project blog is here: https://werewallies.wordpress.com/

 Both this project and Bibliotech were created using React Native with Expo.

 # React Native with Expo setup: